openmrs/openmrs-eip/distribution/docs/README.md

 You are all set!
 To access the DB sync console, click on the installed owa from the **Manage Apps** page.

 **WARNING!!** **DO NOT** expose the DB sync console on the public internet.

-## Security
-Sync messages exchanged  between the sender and the receiver can be encrypted.
-For that purpose, 2 Camel processors were developed to encrypt and sign (`PGPEncryptService`) message on one side and verify and decrypt (`PGPDecryptService`) on the other side.
-They simply need to be registered in the corresponding Camel route before being sent or after being received.

-The encryption is performed by PGP.
-So public and private keys shall be generated for each side of the exchange.
-* To encrypt the message, the sender needs the receiver's public key
-* To sign the message, the sender needs a private key
-* To verify the message, the receiver needs the sender's private key
-* To decrypt the message, the receiver needs a private key

-Thus, the sender needs to hold it's own private key and the receiver's public key in a folder and the `application.properties` file of the sender should be as follows:

-`pgp.sender.keysFolderPath=<folder_path>` The path is a relative path of the working directory of the application.

-`pgp.sender.userId=<private_key_user_id>`

-`pgp.sender.password=<private_key_password>`

-`pgp.sender.receiverUserId=<reveiver_user_id>`

-The receiver needs to hold it's private key and all the public keys of the sender's providing data in a folder and the `application.properties` file of the sender should be as follows:

-`pgp.receiver.keysFolderPath=<folder_path>` The path is a relative path of the working directory of the application.

-`pgp.receiver.password=<private_key_password>`

-**To be detected by the program, the private keys should all end with -sec.asc and the public keys should all end with -pub.asc**

 ## DB Sync Technical Overview